-With South Africa on the ropes England lost thier nerve and lost the game, Albie Morkel made then pay with a string of huge sixes on a day when Englands specialist players failed again.
+With South Africa on the ropes England lost thier nerve and lost the game as Albie Morkel made then pay with a string of huge sixes as Englands specialist players failed again.

 Chasing 155 they were 28-3 after five overs, with Kevin Pietersen run out after a collison with Shaun Pollock and Paul Colingwood departing first ball.

 Owais Shah hit a six and four in 36 off 31 balls but there was no match-winner.